See human history with an artist’s eye.

 Areas of Study

-Course offerings include History of Western Art, Topics in Non-Western & Non-Eurocentric Art, Egyptian and Near Eastern Art and Archaeology, Greek Art, Roman Art, Art Museum Studies, Romanesque & Gothic Art, High Renaissance & Mannerism, Post-Impressionism to Abstract, American Art, and Pop Art to the Present.
+Course offerings include History of Western Art, Egyptian and Near Eastern Art and Archaeology, History of Asian Art, Arts of Japan and Korea, Contemporary Asian Art, Greek Art, Roman Art, Art Museum Studies, Romanesque & Gothic Art, High Renaissance & Mannerism, Post-Impressionism to Abstract, American Art, and Pop Art to the Present.

-Students gain valuable experience and career contacts through internships with prestigious museums and art institutions in Fredericksburg, Washington, D.C., and Richmond, Virginia.
+Students gain valuable experience and career contacts through internships with UMW Galleries and prestigious museums and art institutions in Fredericksburg, Washington, D.C., and Richmond, Virginia.

 To receive honors in art history, students must have a 3.25 grade-point average overall and a 3.5 GPA in the major, demonstrate excellence in upper-level courses in the major, and present an individual study research paper to the art history faculty.

-The art history major requires 39 credits, including nine credits from required courses; 15 credits from courses covering the major artistic eras from ancient through modern times; three seminar credits; and 12 art history elective credits.
+The art history major requires 39 credits, including 12 credits from required courses; 15 credits from courses covering the major artistic eras from ancient through modern times; three seminar credits; and 9 art history elective credits.